Artificial General Intelligence

 The ethics of AGI

 Even if we have found out how to achieve AGI does not necessarily mean we really want to do it.
-Like all major scientific discoveries and technical breakthroughs, AGI has the potential to revolutionize our life and even the fate of the human species, either in a nice way or an evil way — or, as things usually go, a mixture of the two.
+Like all major scientific discoveries and technical breakthroughs, AGI has the potential to revolutionize our life and even the fate of the human species, either in a desired way or an undesired way — or, as things usually go, a mixture of the two.

 AGI researchers are aware of their responsibility on this topics, though most of them think that, according to the currently available evidence, progress in AGI research will benefit the human species than to destroy it.
 Discussions on how to make AGI "safe" have existed in AGI meetings since the very beginning.
 Sample discussions include

 Of course, many crucial problems remain open, but to find their solutions, the research of AGI should be speed up, not slowed down.
 Once again, some wide-spreading concerns and fears about AGI are based on misconceptions about the nature of AGI.
 [My position statement on this matter

 The following projects are selected to represent existing AGI research, because each of them (1) is clearly oriented to AGI, (2) is still very active, and (3) has ample publications on technical details.

 Each project name is linked to the project website, where the following quotations are extracted.
 The focus of the quotations is on the research goal (the 1st question) and technical path (the 3rd question).
 Two publications on the project are selected, one brief introduction and one detailed description.